Incentives to Invite Others to Form Larger Coalitions: Introduction

-Our solution is a novel combination of the weighted Shapley value and the permission structure with the mixed approach, which is the very first attempt to incentivize players to invite others in a cooperative game.
+Against this background, our solution is a novel combination of the weighted Shapley value and the permission structure.
+We use permission structure to represent the priorities between an inviter and invitee.
+We further assign different weights to the players to control the importance of their priorities.
 The well-known winning solution for the DARPA red balloon challenge is a special case of our solution~\cite{pickard2011time}.
-Our new model of incentivizing collaboration in cooperative games and the proposed solution have very promising applications for task allocations via social networks such as crowdsourcing and question answering.
-Our contributions advance the state of the art in the following ways: \begin{itemize} \item We formally model the (social) connections between players in a coalitional game and, for the first time, define the concept of \emph{diffusion incentive compatibility (DIC)} for players to utilize their connections to form larger coalitions. \item We extend the permission structure concept and combine it with weighted Shapley value to define a family of reward distribution mechanisms to achieve DIC. \item We also, for the first time, formally model the awarding winning solution for the 2009 DARPA red balloon challenge as a special case of our solution, which justifies that why it has attracted so many participants in a short period (because inviting all their social neighbours is a dominant strategy). \end{itemize}
+We expect that our solution will have very promising applications for task allocations via social networks such as crowdsourcing and question answering.
+Our contributions advance the state of the art in the following ways: \begin{itemize} \item We formally model the (social) connections between players in a cooperative game and, for the first time, define the concept of \emph{diffusion incentive compatibility (DIC)} for players to utilize their connections to gather more players. \item We define a weighted permission Shapley value as a reward distribution mechanism to achieve DIC. \item We also formally model the query network as a diffusion cooperative game and show the only solution to it is the weighted permission Shapley value, which for the first time explains in theory why the winning solution of DARPA red balloon challenge worked and extends their solution to DAGs. \end{itemize}

-There are some interesting related work investigating information diffusion on social networks with non-cooperative settings~\cite{emek2011mechanisms,li2017mechanism,zhao2018selling,sinha2019incentivizing}. \citeauthor{emek2011mechanisms}~\shortcite{emek2011mechanisms} firstly investigated the setting of multi-level marketing, where players promote a sale of products to their neighbours in a tree.
-For incentivizing players to invite friends to a single-item auction, \citeauthor{li2017mechanism}~\shortcite{li2017mechanism} proposed the very first mechanism.
-Later, \citeauthor{zhao2018selling}~\shortcite{zhao2018selling} generalized the auction in the setting of multiple items.
-Our model and solution share a similar high level motivation with them, but cannot be handled with their techniques.
+There are some interesting related works investigating information diffusion on social networks in non-cooperative settings~\cite{emek2011mechanisms,li2017mechanism,zhao2018selling,sinha2019incentivizing}.
+Emek et al.~\cite{emek2011mechanisms} firstly investigated the setting of multi-level marketing, where players promote a sale of products to their neighbours in a tree.
+For incentivizing players to invite friends to an auction, Li et al.~\cite{li2017mechanism} and Zhao et al.~\cite{zhao2018selling} proposed the very first mechanisms.
+Our model shares a similar motivation, but cannot be handled with their techniques as they focused on the non-cooperative setting and only a few players can get reward.